Reflection positivity and invertible topological phases: Invertible topological field theories and stable homotopy theory

 \begin{remark}[] In Example~\ref{thm:50} the groupoid~ $\sLC$ is discrete: there is no topology on objects or morphisms.
 If we use the standard topology on the morphism spaces of linear maps, then the geometric realization~$\|\sLC\|$ is a homotopy 2-type with $\pi _0\cong \zt$, $\pi _1=0$, and $\pi _2\cong \ZZ$.
 In other words, whereas in Example~\ref{thm:50} the discrete group~$\Cx$ of morphisms gives rise to~$\pi _1\cong \Cx$, with the usual topology the group~$\Cx$ deformation retracts to the circle ($\pi _0=0$, $\pi _1\cong \ZZ$), and so its homotopy groups show up one degree higher in the geometric realization. \end{remark}

 A symmetric monoidal structure on a groupoid goes over to an \emph{infinite loop structure} on the classifying space~$S$.
-That is, there exists a sequence $\sX=\{S_0, S_1, S_2, \dots \}$ of pointed spaces and homotopy equivalences $S_q\simeq \Omega S_{q+1}$, where $S_0=S$ and $\Omega S_{q+1}$ is the based loop space.
-We call~$\sX$ a \emph{spectrum}, which in this case is \emph{connective}, and we call~$S$ its \emph{0-space}.
-(A general spectrum may have nontrivial~$S_{q}$ for $q<0$.)
+That is, there exists a sequence $\sX=\{S_0, S_1, S_2, \dots \}$ of pointed spaces equipped with homotopy equivalences $S_q\simeq \Omega S_{q+1}$, where $S_0=S$ and $\Omega S_{q+1}$ is the based loop space.
+These satisfy the condition that $S_q$~is $(q-1)$-connected.
+We call~$\sX$ a \emph{spectrum} and we call~$S$ its \emph{0-space}.
 See~\S\ref{sec:5} for a review of spectra.

 \begin{example}[] The classifying space $\|\Line_{\CC}\|$ has only one nontrivial homotopy group $\pi _1\cong \Cx$, so it is an Eilenberg-MacLane space~$K(\Cx,1)$.
 The corresponding Eilenberg-MacLane spectrum is denoted~$\Sigma H\Cx$: the 0-space of the spectrum~$H\Cx$ is a~$K(\Cx,0)$, for which a simple model is the discrete group~$\Cx$, and the~`$\Sigma $' indicates a shift. \end{example}